Londa-mas/fgl-jse-portfolio-optimisation/README.md

 1. **Data Synchronisation:** The script automatically retrieves daily closing prices for 76 JSE tickers.
 2. **Liquidity & Density Filtering:** Assets are screened for 'stale' prices (zero-return days) to prevent numerical instability during matrix inversion.
+3. **Static Replication Baseline:** The foundational FGL replication utilizes the full available sample ($n=124$) to establish a high-dimensional baseline ($p/n \approx 0.61$) and verify the structural decomposition of the JSE risk landscape.
-3. **Rolling-Window Engine:** The backtest executes a recursive loop (90-day training/10-day testing).
-This ensures strict temporal separation, meaning parameters are never estimated using future data.
+4. **Rolling-Window Engine:** For the extension and backtesting, the script executes a recursive loop using a 90-day training / 10-day testing split.
+This ensures strict temporal separation and allows the model to adapt to the evolving network topology of the JSE.
-4. **Solver Stability:** The `CVXPY` optimizer is wrapped in exception-handling logic.
+5. **Solver Stability:** The `CVXPY` optimizer is wrapped in exception-handling logic.
 If a specific window's covariance estimation fails to converge, the system defaults to a stable 1/N allocation to ensure the backtest remains runnable and continuous.

 ### **C. How to Verify the Output**